codership/documentation/galeracluster/source/monitoringthecluster.rst

      | wsrep_ready   | TRUE  |
      +---------------+-------+

-  When the node returns a value of ``TRUE`` it can accept the SQL load of write-sets from the cluster.
+  When the node returns a value of ``TRUE`` it can accept write-sets from the cluster.
 When it returns the value ``FALSE``, almost all queries fail with the error:

   .. code-block:: text